JounQin/vue-dynamic/README.md

 }]
 ```

+The nested components can also be an array and use a name option in component which is used in you template.

+---

-Of course, if you are passing a normal Vue components, it will also work.
+__Of course, if you are passing a normal Vue components, it will also work.__

 *Hope it will be useful to you, and if it occurs any problem, please notice me through [issue](https://github.com/JounQin/vue-dynamic/issues).*